Qarik-Group/ultimate-guide-to-bosh/README.md

 We see above that the `groundcrew` job template's `monit` file describes `check process beacon`.
 This is where the `beacon` name comes from.
 If we ever observe a problem with the `beacon` process, we now know it is configured inside the `groundcrew` job template.

+As an aside, `/var/vcap/jobs/garden/monit` is an advanced example of a Monit control file.
+It includes additional rules for when to automatically trigger a restart of the `garden` process.

 ## Job templates

 We now also know that the `groundcrew` job template is ALWAYS located at `/var/vcap/jobs/groundcrew`.